Let yourself be amazed by the most funny and exciting celebrations ever: discover everything about the Carnival in Italy.

 Carnival masks in Italy: history and meanings

-The long tradition of carnival masks in Italy has its roots in antiquity.
-They were made famous by the commedia dell'arte, and still today they each represent a city or region.
-We present the best known ones.
+The long tradition of Carnival masks in Italy has its roots in antiquity.
+They were made famous by the Commedia dell’Arte and still today represent, each in its own way, a city or region, as well as being a source of national pride.

-But let us see which are the main carnival masks in Italy, starting from the North and going down to the South:
+Let's take a look at the main Carnival masks in Italy, starting from the North and moving towards the South:

-Colombina, who in tradition is Harlequin's wife, was born in Venice.
-She is portrayed as a cunning servant, and is always in cahoots with her mistress.
-Pantalone, is another Venetian mask who courts her.
-His character represents a wealthy merchant, a little advanced in years, but who does not shy away from hitting on all the women he meets.
-He always carries a bag full of coins and is famous for his avarice.
+Colombina, traditionally Arlecchino's wife, was born in Venice.
+She is portrayed as a clever maid, always conspiring against her mistress.
+Pantalone is another Venetian mask who courts her.
+His character represents a wealthy merchant, somewhat advanced in age, but who never gives up flirting with every woman he meets.
+He always carries a purse full of coins and is infamous for his stinginess.

 - Gianduja and Captain Spaventa

-Captain Spaventa is a lovelorn, haughty swordsman who never part with his sword and prides himself on being a skilled fighter.
-As a mask, he is presented as boastful and conceited.
+Captain Spaventa, on the other hand, is a boastful swordsman, an arrogant lover who never parts from his sword and prides himself on being a skilled fighter.
+As a mask, he is presented as pretentious and overbearing.

 - Sandrone and Balanzone

-Two other historical masks come from Emilia Romagna.
-The first, originally from Modena, is that of Sandrone, who represents the cunning and shrewd peasant, but of humble origins.
-A characteristic of this character is that, despite attempting to give himself a cultured air by using a polished vocabulary, he is incapable of speaking correct Italian, resulting in decidedly comic effects.
+Two other historic masks come from Emilia-Romagna.
+The first, originating from Modena, is Sandrone, who represents a shrewd and cunning peasant of humble origins.
+One of his distinctive traits is his attempt to sound cultured by using sophisticated language, but he fails miserably, resulting in comical effects.

-The mask of Balanzone, on the other hand, originated in Bologna.
-He represents the lawyer or doctor who dispenses advice and tries to present himself as a person of culture.
-His Latin, however, is macaronic and his speeches are long-winded and full of courtly words, but without any meaning.
+Balanzone, on the other hand, comes from Bologna.
+He represents a lawyer or doctor who dispenses advice and tries to appear cultured.
+However, his Latin is clumsy, and his speeches are long-winded and filled with grandiose but meaningless words.

 - Stenterello and Burlamacco

-Burlamacco, on the other hand, is the mask of Viareggio, probably the one of most recent invention, supposedly dating back to the 1930s.
-His performance and his dress borrow a little from the other masks and was created as a homage to Shrove Tuesday and Italian tradition.
+Burlamacco, on the other hand, is the mask of Viareggio, probably the most recently created, dating back to the 1930s.
+His appearance and costume borrow elements from other masks, and he was conceived as a tribute to Mardi Gras and Italian tradition.

 - Rugantino and Meo Patacca